 How to get your Competitor Data

-By now you must be wondering that while all the above competitor research sounds as exciting as some serious corporate espionage how do you actually get hold of such competitor data?
+By now you must be wondering that while all the above competitor research sounds as exciting as some serious corporate espionage how do you actually get hold of such competitor data? how do you know what keywords are your competitors using ?
 Well, my friends, there are a few tools that allow you to get similar information.
 I have personally used many of them and can gladly recommend SEMRush or SpyFu.
 I love the fact that they give you a free option to test the tool where they reveal partial data and you can always go for a monthly membership to get full access.
 In fact they can provide a bunch of other data points from your competitors Adwords account and also have some very useful SEO Intelligence tools bundled in the same package, which makes it even better.

 SEMRush however is a better deal than Spyfu as they cover much wider geographic area ( besides US & UK, it also provides data for Canada, Germany , France, Russia, Spain, Italy, Brazil and Australia ).
 While both these tools give you almost similar data, if you would ask me, I am a little biased towards SEM Rush, primarily because I find their interface much more sophisticated and easy to use.
 Also they are a tad bit cheaper – starting at $69.95/month compared to Spyfu’s $79/month.